$1 million for hygiene services for Seattle homeless people restored

 - Unlimited movie-theater deal could be too good to survive

-Some of those providers argued the city was putting homeless people at risk for disease and causing further disruptions in their already unstable lives by reducing these kinds of services.
-They also argued that the city’s system of enhanced shelters was not fully up and running, leaving a gap of services in the interim period.
+But concerns were rumbling through the provider community about the coming reductions.
+They argued the city was putting homeless people at risk for disease and disrupting their lives, before the new system of enhanced shelters was fully up and running.

+The frustration culminated in a raucous Feb.
+12 hearing, sponsored by Councilmember Kshama Sawant.
+Sitting around the table with Sawant and city staff were members of WHEEL and the Women’s Referral Center, another shelter program that initially lost city funding but then received enough dollars to survive through the end of the year.

-In response, Councilmember Lisa Herbold proposed last week that the city use some of the proceeds from the sale of the South Lake Union property to restore those cuts.
+In response, Councilmember Lisa Herbold proposed the city use money from the property sale to restore the cuts.
 Councilmember Teresa Mosqueda co-sponsored the measure, which shifted $1 million slated for a fire station in South Lake Union to the hygiene and emergency-services programs.

-Money for the fire station will instead come from Seattle’s Real Estate Excise Tax revenues.
+Money for the fire station will instead come from greater-than-expected Seattle’s Real Estate Excise Tax revenues.

 Durkan, in a statement, applauded the decision, which kept intact the funding for her initiative.

 “This bill focuses on essential services while investing resources to combat our affordability crisis,” the mayor’s statement said in part.
+Durkan must still return to City Council for approval on the specifics of her housing plan.

-But the council’s vote can also be viewed as a subtle pushback against the Human Services Department’s efforts to overhaul the types of homeless services the city funds.
+But the council’s vote can also be viewed as pushback against the Human Services Department’s efforts to overhaul the types of homeless services the city funds.

-Department officials have emphasized again and again the need to fund organizations that successfully move homeless people into permanent housing.
+Department officials have emphasized the need to fund organizations that successfully move homeless people into permanent housing.
 They have announced a goal of doubling the number of people who get housing by year’s end.

-That’s partly why the city did not award SHARE full funding for 2018 — the city rated the organization’s emergency-services application the lowest among any shelter working with adults, partly because it had low-performance data.
+That’s partly why the city did not award SHARE full funding for 2018 — the city rated the organization’s emergency-services application the lowest among any shelter working with adults because of its low-performance data.
 In a memo outlining program funding, the city said SHARE said it “would not be able to achieve the outcomes identified in the performance standards.”

+Herbold said she is generally supportive of the city’s new homeless strategy.
+But she believes the city shouldn’t shift its investments to a new system before it’s clear that the strategy works in Seattle, a city with far less affordable housing than other places.

+“I think we should transition funding away from old services and to new services after those new services prove to be more effective in realizing exits to permanent housing,” Herbold said, adding people aren’t leaving the enhanced shelters at the rate the city expected.

 Technically, the $1 million the council approved Tuesday could go to any homeless-hygiene or emergency-service provider.

-But the ordinance the City Council passed encourages the money to go toward emergency-service programs that received bridge funding from the city this year and hygiene programs that operate on weekends and at night — stipulations that are explicit references to SHARE/WHEEL and LIHI.
+The ordinance the City Council passed encourages the money to go toward emergency-service programs that received bridge funding from the city this year and hygiene programs that operate on weekends and at night — stipulations that are explicit references to SHARE/WHEEL and LIHI.

 Human Services Department Deputy Director Jason Johnson emphasized that the money awarded Tuesday is one-time funding that will help ease the city’s transition to its new homeless-services model.